Appearance Politics : Legitimacy Building in Late Imperial and Modern China

 Full Description

-Lex Lu argues in Appearance Politics that crafting an appealing and powerful outward image has long been an essential political instrument in China.
-Its traces may be found in historical records, imperial portraits, physiognomic prognostications, photographs, posters, statues, and digital images.
-Employing rare archival materials from Beijing, Shanghai, and Nanjing, Lu tells the story of these political maneuverings.
-We learn the ways in which political actors and their agents designed their images, and we observe the shifting standards of male beauty that guided their decisions.
+In Appearance Politics, Lex Lu argues that crafting an appealing and powerful outward image has long been a critical political tool in China.
+This strategy is evident in historical records, imperial portraits, physiognomic assessments, photographs, posters, statues, and digital images.
+Using rare archival materials from Beijing, Shanghai, and Nanjing, Lu explores how political figures designed their images and examines the shifting standards of male beauty that shaped their choices.

 Contents